section-engineering-education/engineering-education/content/articles/building-a-multi-class-text-classification-model-using-h2o-and-sckit-learn/index.md

 - `lowercase=False`.
 Ensures the function only vectorizes the words that are in lowercase.

-- `ngram_range=(1,2)`. `ngram_range` is a continuous sequence of words, symbols, or tokens in the stemmed text.
+- `ngram_range=(1,2)`. `ngram_range` is a contiguous sequence of words, symbols, or tokens in the stemmed text.
 Our stemmed text will have either 1 or 2 words.

 We now apply the method to both the training and testing dataset.